Microsoft/MCW-Azure-Blockchain/Whiteboard design session/WDS trainer guide - Azure Blockchain.md

 1. What Azure services are to be used to integrate the IoT devices / sensors with the Blockchain solution?

     The IoT (Internet of Things) devices Northwind Traders are working on will have either Cellular or Wi-Fi connectivity to the Internet, or even both.
 This will enable the devices to easily be integrated with Microsoft Azure IoT Hub and other Azure services.

     These are the Azure services that will be used to implement the IoT aspects of the solution:

     - Azure IoT Hub

     - Azure Stream Analytics

     - Azure Service Bus

     - Azure Logic Apps

     Azure IoT Hub and other services used to implement the IoT aspects of the solution will be integrated with the Azure Blockchain Workbench solution by using the Blockchain Workbench's Service Bus instance as the front-door to both integration and customization.
 Outside of this, the IoT part of the solution will be implemented as a somewhat "traditional" cloud-based IoT solution using a Lambda Architecture design.

     The use of Azure IoT Hub will enable the sensor and device telemetry to be sent to the cloud and integrated into the full solution.
 Another set of features that Azure IoT Hub offers is the ability to manage billions of devices individually in a completely secure manner, as well as 2-way device communication with the devices.
 With 2-way communication they will be able to build a solution that can read sensor / telemetry data, and send command-and-control messaged back down to specific devices as necessary.
-Overall, Azure IoT Hub will provide the capabilities to build a full IoT solution to more easily manage, deploy, and maintain thelarge number of IoT devices that will be deployed out to the supplychain.
+Overall, Azure IoT Hub will provide the capabilities to build a full IoT solution to more easily manage, deploy, and maintain the large number of IoT devices that will be deployed out to the supplychain.

 2. What IoT device telemetry and sensor readings will be integrated to enforcing compliance using the Blockchain Smart Contracts?